Midgard Adventures Fan-Organized Play is entirely a volunteer organization. The names of the leadership team are followed by their Discord alias.

 Clayton Thomson @ClaytonThomson

-Chief Officer of the organization and the ring-able neck (email)
+Head of Midgard Adventures and the ring-able neck (email)

 Mitch P. @Lazzamore

-The Council is a formal body of advisers to the chief officer of Midgard Adventures and assists in deciding and adjudicating rules, guidelines, content usage, and conduct violations.
-If a council vote ends in a tie, the chief officer will vote to break the tie or veto any measure voted on by the council that is not in the best interests of the organization.
+The Council is a formal body of advisers to the head of Midgard Adventures, and assists in deciding and adjudicating rules, guidelines, content usage, and conduct violations.
+If a council vote ends in a tie, the head of the organization will vote to break the tie or veto any measure voted on by the council that is not in the best interests of the organization.

-In partnership with the chief officer, the council's primary function is to ensure the good reputation of Midgard Adventures, serve the needs of the community, recruit players and game masters, schedule games, and maintain good relations with content publishers.
+In partnership with the head of the organization, the council's primary function is to ensure the good reputation of Midgard Adventures, serve the needs of the community, recruit players and game masters, schedule games, and maintain good relations with content publishers.

-Most importantly, the council and the chief officer must ensure that all of the organization’s actions and policies are consistent with the Kobold Press Community Use Policy and other organized play RPG organizations.
+Most importantly, the council and the head of Midgard Adventures must ensure that all of the organization’s actions and policies are consistent with the Kobold Press Community Use Policy and other organized play RPG organizations.

 Ad Hoc Committees